Generic Name: clonidine (transdermal) (KLOE ni deen)

 The clonidine transdermal patch may burn your skin if you wear the patch during an MRI (magnetic resonance imaging).
 Remove the clonidine patch before undergoing such a test.

-Tell any doctor or other healthcare provider who treats you that you are using clonidine transdermal.
+Tell any healthcare provider who treats you that you are using clonidine transdermal.
 If you need emergency heart resuscitation, your family or caregivers should tell emergency medical personnel if you are wearing a clonidine skin patch.
 The patch should be removed before any electrical equipment (such as a defibrillator) is used on you.

 Do not stop using clonidine transdermal suddenly, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to safely stop using this medicine.